jeremytammik/tbc/a/1954_batch_snip_selfsign.md

   End Function
 </pre>

-**Answwer 2:** Following up on some of your initial thoughts, I would assume that this can be totally automated after all, like this:
+**Answer 2:** Following up on some of your initial thoughts, I would assume that this can be totally automated after all, like this:

 - Run an external Windows app that monitors progress and can kill Revit.exe by terminating the process via native OS calls
 - Loop through all the families and call SaveAs on each, logging progress to an external file (or wherever you like)